palraval/BiodiversityJavaScriptCharts/README.md

 # BiodiversityJavaScriptCharts

 A website that utilizes JSON data regarding belly button biodiversity is created.
-This webstite contains a few different sections:
+This website contains a few different sections:

 ## 1. Drop-down Menu